-The region is well-equipped with alternative fuel vehicles stations.
+The region is well-equipped with alternative fuel vehicles

+stations.
 Officials continue to coordinate with other regions to fill gaps and help vehicle owners travel farther with confidence.

-Cyclists Most Comfortable Separated From Cars egional planners continue to examine ways they can provide more active transportation options that will allow residents to safely bicycle to destinations throughout North Texas.
+Cyclists Most Comfortable Separated From Cars

+egional planners continue to examine ways they can provide more active transportation options that will allow residents to safely bicycle to destinations throughout North Texas.
 Public involvement is a key component of any transportation project.
 Residents need to be updated about projects that directly affect them, and they often have ideas that can positively influence projects or policies.
 One way to ensure their voices are heard is to go directly to them.

-NCTCOG recently completed a in the 12-county metropolitan area, which involved interviews with more than 1,900 adults covering a range of bicyclethey rode and their level of proximity to bike facilities.
+NCTCOG recently completed a Bicycle Opinion Survey of adults in the 12-county metropolitan area, which involved interviews with more than 1,900 adults covering a range of bicycleoriented subjects from how often they rode and their level of comfort to bicycling barriers and proximity to bike facilities.
 The survey was conducted by telephone in both English and Spanish and had a 95 percent confidence interval.

-The survey classified respondents into the four types Strong and Fearless (2 percent): Will ride a bicycle regardless of conditions.
-Bicycling is an vehicles, but prefer to have bike-specific facilities. percent): Curious about riding a bicycle, but afraid to ride.
-They would ride more with separated No Way No How (48 percent):
+The survey classified respondents into the four types of cyclists:

+Strong and Fearless (2 percent): Will ride a bicycle regardless of conditions.
+Bicycling is an important part of their identity.